 During the year, the company appointed a number of key people at the new head office in Nya Hovås, Gothenburg, Sweden.

 2020 has been a special year given the prevalence and impact of the Covid-19 pandemic worldwide.
 The development of the pandemic has had far-reaching consequences for many industries.
 Global challenges require new business models.
 However, general demand is governed by a number of factors and for ViaCon, 2020 has been one of the best years in history.
 ViaCon took a big step forward in 2020, a year that started strong commercially thanks to the mild weather, but which has developed stronger as the new strategic direction started to pay-off.
 The business has been refined and the separation process from Saferoad has been completed.
-Within Saferoad Group ViaCon was only a division, but now ViaCon is an independent entity and a Group with a clear agenda for the future.
+Within Saferoad Group ViaCon was a division, but now ViaCon is an independent entity and a Group with a clear agenda for the future.

 ViaCon wants to be in a leading position in its key markets and be highly appreciated and respected for the technical competence and solutions.